S.C. Damash Gilan: Stadium

-Traditionally, Damash Guilan plays its home games at the Shahid Dr. Azodi Stadium which has a seating capacity of 11,000.
+Traditionally, Damash Gilan plays its home games at the Shahid Dr. Azodi Stadium which has a seating capacity of 11,000.
 The stadium was opened in 1990 and is owned by the club.
 The stadium was renovated from 2009 to 2011.
 It is also the traditional home venue of the local rival Sepidrood.

 Furthermore, Damash plays some of its home games at the Sardar Jangal Stadium which has a seating capacity of 15,000.
 The stadium was opened in 2007 and is owned by Sepidrood.

 Rivalries

 El Guilano

-Matches between Malavan of Bandar-e Anzali and the two teams from Rasht, Damash Guilan, and Sepidrood Rasht are known as El Guilano.
+Matches between Malavan of Bandar-e Anzali and the two teams from Rasht, Damash Gilan, and Sepidrood Rasht are known as El Guilano.

 Further rivalries

 Within Rasht, Damash has a minor rivalry with PAS Guilan.
 Damash then has a bigger rivalry with Nassaji Mazandaran from Qaem Shahr.

 Seasons

-The table below chronicles the achievements of Damash Guilan in various competitions since 1970.
+The table below chronicles the achievements of Damash Gilan in various competitions since 1970.